QUICK ANSWER

 - What is your specific approach to RISD Hometest preparation?

-- How do you prepare students for the Parsons Challenge, and what does the process look like?
+- How do you prepare students for Parsons’ two required essays, and what does the process look like?

 - Who are the instructors, and what are their educational backgrounds?